 - RP Photonics (that's us)

-As an example, I show you how that works for an expensive type of laser product in a very competitive market:
+As an example, I show you how that works for an expensive type of laser product in a highly competitive market:

 - We have an encyclopedia article on femtosecond lasers which received 877 page views in July 2019 (holiday time!).
 You cannot verify that number, but you can make a Google search for femtosecond lasers, finding the excellent ranking of our article, which makes the high traffic plausible.
 (Also check whether you find any other BGs with such searches!)

 - Our corresponding page with suppliers for femtosecond lasers got 207 page views in the same month, and it caused 84 referrals to supplier web pages.
 49 of those referrals went to companies having paid entries, although these are only 7 out of 92 suppliers for ultrafast lasers.

 Now you will wonder what results the other BGs might achieve there.
 Think about what chances they have to reach the same level – without having an encyclopedia article on that topic and without having a significant search engine ranking.
 Of course, you can also apply all the criteria for usefulness mentioned above; usefulness influences popularity.
 Presumably, you will reach at similar conclusions as we do (and already did before establishing another BG).
 And the same reasoning will apply to many hundreds of other photonics and laser products, where only RP Photonics has an encyclopedia article.